About the register

 This site implements the register of Regulation (EU) No 236/2012 ("Short Selling Regulation / SSR") with regards to shares, sovereign bonds, and credit default swaps, for which The Financial Supervisory Authority of Norway ("Finanstilsynet") is the Relevant Competent Authority ("RCA").

 The Short Selling Regulation / SSR is implemented through the Securities Trading Act Section 3.14 and became effective in Norway as of 1.
-January 2017: Press release (Norwegian only).
+January 2017.

 Decisions regarding violation penalties are published at Finanstilsynet.no